Rice Pilaf

 This rice pilaf is perfect to serve on its own or as a side dish alongside any main course with chicken, beef, lamb, or pork.
 Today, I served it along with baked chicken drumsticks.
 And this pilaf takes less than 30 minutes to make.

 Today, I serve this pilaf with baked chicken drumsticks.
 These baked legs take about 40 minutes in the oven.
-So, rice is the perfect dish to make while you are waiting for the chicken to bake.
+So, rice is the perfect dish to make while waiting for the chicken to bake.

 About this rice

-When making pilafs and pulao I use basmati rice.
-But, you can also use jasmine or other white rice.
+When making pilafs and pulao, I use basmati rice.
+But you can also use jasmine or other white rice.

 And I highly recommend reading the packaging and adjusting the quantity of water accordingly.
-Some rice needs a bit more water, while others a bit less.
+Some rice needs a bit more water, while others need a bit less.
 Usually, every rice package will give the recommended suggestions.

 Ingredients and substitutes

-- Rice - I love basmati rice and almost all my rice dishes use basmati.
+- Rice – I love basmati rice, and almost all my rice dishes use basmati.
 But you can make this with jasmine or other rice as well.
-Whatever variety of rice you use, I highly recommend you read the label to see the recommended amount of liquid suggested and adjust the amount of stock used in the recipe.
+Whatever variety of rice you use, I highly recommend you read the label to see the recommended amount of liquid and adjust the amount of stock used in the recipe.

 - Wash and soak rice for 30 minutes.
 Drain and set aside.